flathub/app.grayjay.Grayjay/README.md

 6. Check the `patches` folder and the [patch sources](https://docs.flatpak.org/en/latest/module-sources.html#patch-sources) of all the modules (mostly `grayjay` and `dotcefnative`) and enable/disable patches as necessary
    - These patches allow for things to be hotfixed (such as version numbers) before things make it to prod.
 Ideally they are a last resort that are meant for cases where Grayjay has already shipped or the patch cannot be upstreamed in time.

-You should now be able to run `just build` to completion to make sure everything works.
+You should now be able to run `just build` to completion to make sure everything works before pushing to the repo/making a PR.

 ## Documentation